 How can I access the practice

-Generally, telephone appointments are booked with a length of 10 minutes.
-If you require extra time or need an interpreter then please get in contact with reception and they will arrange extra time when booking your appointment.
-Due to the impact of coronavirus on the way we work, telephone appointments do not run strictly to time – your GP will call you within 2 hours of the agreed slot.
+Telephone and face-to-face appointments are 10 minutes long.
+If you require extra time or need an interpreter then please get in contact with reception and they will arrange this when booking your appointment.

 Please be available by telephone and attend on time

 Please be available on your mobile or home number at your scheduled telephone appointment time.
 Clinics often run late – this flexibility is vital as it means we can offer good clinical care (not rushing important clinical assessments) while making available as many appointments as possible.
 Telephone appointments may be up to an hour later than the scheduled time so please make sure your phone is on and the line is free.

 If you are more than 10 minutes late for a face-to-face appointment it may not be possible for you to be seen.
 You should receive a reminder text message 24 hours before your appointment.
 If you are not receiving these then please make sure that we have your correct contact details.
 You can update your contact details here.

 We would like to thank the 89% of patients that do attend their appointments on time.
 If you are unable to make your appointment then please let us know so that it can be offered to someone else.
 We can usually fill an appointment even at very short notice so please help us by cancelling any appointments which you are unable to attend.

 - Cancel by text: If we have your mobile number then you will receive a text before your appointment, you can text back “CANCEL” and this will cancel the appointment for you.
 If you are not receiving these texts then please let us know your correct mobile number.
 You can update your information here.

 - Cancel by phone: You can cancel your appointment by telephone on our main switchboard number 020 7428 5700 (choose option 1 for appointments and then select 2 to cancel an appointment).